souvik0908/ecom/README.md

 - Ollama for local LLM inference
 - Fine-tuned LLM using a support-focused dataset
 - React chatbot interface with context-aware responses
+- It can also solve user queries on products , suggest products to the user.

 ---